Ardshot/Ardshot/README.md

-- 👋 Hi, I’m @Ardshot
+- 🚀 Fluent in HTML, CSS, JavaScript, and Python
-- 👀 I’m interested in cybersecurity
+- 🔍 Passionate about cybersecurity and programming
-- 🌱 I’m currently learning in school
+- 📚 Constantly learning and exploring new technologies
-- 💞️ I’m looking to collaborate on microsoft
+- 💞️ I’m looking to collaborate on Apple
-- 📫 How to reach me ardaguliev@gmail.com
+- 📫 How to reach me ardshot0@gmail.com

 <!---
 Ardshot/Ardshot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.